czeglediptr/100-days-of-code/log.md

 **Thoughts:** : A little pause in CS50 and some practice with C on hackerrank.
 I really like this platform!

 **Link to work:** N/A

+### Day 48: June 04, 2020

+**Today's Progress**: I continued to do some challenges on hackerrank.
+These challenges really help me to deepen my knowledge before I continue CS50 at the weekend.

+**Thoughts:** : Again some hackerrank which was a good excercise before work!

+**Link to work:** N/A